A topic from the subject of Kinetics in Chemistry.

 Key Points:

-• Increasing temperature increases reaction rate: As temperature increases, the kinetic energy of reactants increases, making them more likely to collide with enough energy to overcome the activation energy barrier and react.
+• Increasing temperature increases reaction rate: As temperature increases, the kinetic energy of reactants increases, leading to more frequent and energetic collisions.
+These collisions are more likely to overcome the activation energy barrier, resulting in a faster reaction rate.

-• Exponential relationship: The relationship between temperature and reaction rate is exponential, meaning that even small changes in temperature can lead to significant changes in reaction rate.
+• Exponential relationship: The relationship between temperature and reaction rate is exponential.
+This means that even small increases in temperature can significantly increase the reaction rate.

-• Catalyst: A catalyst is a substance that increases the rate of a reaction without being consumed.
-Catalysts work by providing an alternative pathway with a lower activation energy.
+• Catalyst effect: A catalyst is a substance that speeds up a reaction without being consumed itself.
+Catalysts achieve this by lowering the activation energy, providing an alternative reaction pathway with a lower energy barrier.

 Experiment: Effect of Temperature on Reaction Rate